MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

   > You cannot use the `$input` variable inside both the Process block and the
   > End block in the same function or script block.

+Since `$input` is an enumerator, you can only access a value in `input` once.
+After that, it is no longer available.

 Enumerators contain properties and methods you can use to retrieve loop values and change the current loop iteration.
 For more information, see [Using Enumerators](#using-enumerators).